jorge-cardoso/jorge-cardoso.github.io/_posts/blog/2016-10-29-PhD_Scholarship_DataScience.md

 Salary: 980€ / month + insurance

-How to apply: send an e-mail to Prof. Rui Pedro Paiva (ruipedro@dei.uc.pt), with your CV containing clear information regarding the selection criteria, with “DS4NP grant” in the subject.
+How to apply: send an e-mail to Prof. Rui Pedro Paiva (ruipedro@dei.uc.pt), with your CV containing clear information regarding the selection criteria, with "DS4NP grant" in the subject.

 Due date: November 8, 2016